Pixels (2015 film): Development

-In 2010, it was announced that Adam Sandler has bought the film rights to French filmmaker Patrick Jean's video game-themed short film, Pixels, via his Happy Madison Productions company, and hired Tim Herlihy to write the script, a draft Herlihy had said everybody at the studio "hated".
-Eventually, Herlihy and Sandler came up with the concept of having Kevin James star in the film as the President of the United States and incorporated this element in the script.
-In July 2012, Tim Dowling was hired to rewrite the script, with Seth Gordon being attached as an executive producer with Gordon being a possible candidate to direct the film.
+In 2010, it was announced that Adam Sandler had bought the film rights to French filmmaker Patrick Jean's video game-themed short film, Pixels, via his Happy Madison Productions company, and hired Tim Herlihy to write the script, a draft Herlihy had said everybody at the studio "hated".
+Herlihy and Sandler eventually came up with the concept of having Kevin James star in the film as the president of the United States and incorporated this element in the script.
+In July 2012, Timothy Dowling was hired to rewrite Herlihy's screenplay, with Seth Gordon being attached as both an executive producer and a possible candidate to direct the film.

 Chris Columbus entered talks to direct the film in May 2013.
 Columbus explained that he first met Sandler to discuss a possible remake of the South Korean film Hello Ghost, and as Columbus left the meeting, Sandler handed him the script for Pixels.
 The script deeply affected Columbus, who considered it "one of the most original ideas I had seen since the Amblin days" and a good opportunity to harken back to the 1980s comedy films he worked on.
-Characters from classic arcade games such as Space Invaders, Pac-Man, Frogger, Galaga and Donkey Kong, among several others, were licensed for use in the film from video game companies like Atari, Taito, Konami, Bandai Namco Games and Nintendo.
+Characters from classic arcade games such as Space Invaders, Pac-Man, Frogger, Galaga and Donkey Kong, among several others, were licensed for use in Pixels from video game companies like Atari, Taito, Konami, Bandai Namco Games and Nintendo.
 Q*bert was coincidentally already owned by Sony Pictures, as Columbia Pictures owned Gottlieb while they developed the original game.

-There were originally plans to include a scene in which the Great Wall of China is attacked, but the concept was removed from the script in hopes of improving the film's chances in the Chinese market.
-Nintendo allowed the filmmakers to feature Mario in the film, with his Donkey Kong incarnation appearing as a cameo, though his Super Mario Bros. incarnation was to appear in a post-credits scene where an alien resembling him is revealed to have survived at the Washington Monument.
-Noting the filmmakers could not make the scene work, Columbus decided against producing the scene, resulting in it being excised from the final film.
+There were originally plans to include a scene in which the Great Wall of China is attacked by the aliens, but the concept was removed from the script in hopes of improving the film's chances in the Chinese market.
+Nintendo also allowed the filmmakers to feature a cameo appearance of Mario in his Donkey Kong incarnation, though his Super Mario Bros. incarnation was intended to appear in a post-credits scene where an alien resembling him is revealed to have survived at the Washington Monument.
+Noting the filmmakers could not make the scene work, Columbus decided to have the scene excised from the final film.

 Pre-production

 On February 26, 2014, it was announced that Sandler would play the lead role in the film, while James and Josh Gad were in early talks to join the cast.
 On March 28, Peter Dinklage was in final talks to join the film, playing the fourth and final male lead.
 Jennifer Aniston was originally considered for the female lead, but declined due to scheduling conflicts.
 On April 4, Michelle Monaghan joined the film to star as the female lead instead.
-On June 11, Brian Cox joined the cast and plays military heavyweight Admiral Porter.
+On June 11, Brian Cox joined the cast as military heavyweight Admiral Porter.
 The part of "Lady Lisa", the glamorous protagonist of the fictional arcade game Dojo Quest, was offered to Elisha Cuthbert, but she turned down the role, which went to Ashley Benson.
 On July 9, Jane Krakowski joined the cast as the First Lady of the United States.